nimiq/core-rs-albatross/web-client/README.md

 ./scripts/npm-publish.sh
 ```

-This script builds both the `web` and `bundler` targets and publishes the package.
+This script builds the `web`, `bundler`, and `node` targets, the types and bindings and publishes the package.